7/5/2025 News (link to here)

 Twisted-stalk and Skunk Cabbage, Big Four

 In the woods it could be that plants bloom earlier than those in the open marsh because today we found more fruit than flowers.
 Red seems to be the preferred color.
 Twisted-stalk, Bunchberry (a height-challenged Dogwood), Thimbleberry and Devil's Club all had red berries on offer.
-We didn't see any takers today but I'm sure they'll all be gone by fall.
-The Thimbleberry has showy white flowers rendered ordinary by their abundance but a kissing cousin, the Purple-flowering Raspberry, was a very special plant when I was a kid in New Hampshire on account of its rarity and its beautiful magenta-purple flowers.
+We didn't see any takers but I'm sure they'll all be gone by fall.
+In June the Thimbleberry has showy white flowers rendered ordinary by their abundance but a kissing cousin, the Purple-flowering Raspberry, was a very special plant when I was a kid in New Hampshire on account of its rarity and its beautiful magenta-purple flowers.
 The Common Hemp-nettle was new for me but is not native to Washington so I found it less exciting than the other new ones.

 Eastern Kingbird (top center), Big Four